ropensci/GSODR/.github/CONTRIBUTING.md

 ### Code of Conduct

-Please note that the nasapower project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the GSODR project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.